brooksgarrett/website/_posts/2015-01-24-fix-ohmyzsh-prompts-in-putty.md

 First, change the translation setting to UTF-8.
 This is found under the Window->Behavior section.
 By default it is ISO-8859-1:1998 (Latin-1, West Europe) on my machine.
 This one setting will help but the glyphs were still odd looking.
 The arrow was partially filled and the 'x' was grainy.

 I found an [issue submission](https://github.com/robbyrussell/oh-my-zsh/issues/1310) detailing a font that helps make the console more asthetically pleasing.
-You can download and install it by visiting https://github.com/andreberg/Meslo-Font/downloads.
+You can download and install it by visiting  [andreberg's GitHub](https://github.com/andreberg/Meslo-Font/downloads).

 Once you install the font on your system you'll need to update your saved settings by changing the font under Window->Appearance.